xpepper/tracco/README.md

     @trackinguser DONE

 will mark the card as closed.

+Moreover, a card moved into a DONE column (the name of the Trello list contains the word "Done") is automatically marked as done.

 ## Database import/export
 To export the db you can execute something like: